 How do you do this?
 You hire an LLC formation service.
 An LLC formation service is a professional service that will register their information with the Ohio Secretary of State to be listed on the public record on behalf of your business in Ohio, rather than your own.
 Of course, you’ll still maintain ownership of your Limited Liability Company and your information is secured.

-The last benefit of forming an LLC in Ohio I’ll discuss (but definitely not the last benefit you’ll experience) are the tax benefits LLCs receive compared to corporations.
+The last benefits of forming an LLC in Ohio I’ll discuss (but definitely not the last benefit you’ll experience) are the tax benefits LLCs receive compared to corporations.

 When the Tax Cuts and Jobs Act was instituted in 2017, it provided LLCs with a tax benefit known as Qualified Business Income Deduction.
 This provides a 20% tax discount to LLCs that isn’t available to other business entities.

-*IMPORTANT* If you’d like someone to guide you through the forest of red tape and mountains of legal documents that will be necessary to file to form an LLC in Ohio, there’s good news.
-There are professional services to help.
-They’re called LLC formation services and they make the formation process go a lot more smoothly.
+*IMPORTANT* If you’d like someone to guide you through the forest of red tape and mountains of legal documents that will be necessary to file to form an LLC in Ohio, I have good news.
+Professional services called LLC formation services can make the formation process go smoothly.

 They can charge fees as low as $0 plus the state filing fee to help you file all the legal forms to establish your LLC in Ohio.
 (However, my favorite LLC formation service is ZenBusiness and they charge $49 plus the state filing fee.)

-If you’d like the guidance and protection of personal information that comes with hiring an LLC formation service, then check out my guide on the best LLC formation service here.
+If you’d like the guidance and protection of personal information that comes with hiring an LLC formation service, then check out my guide on the best LLC formation service.